 Sherman Democratic Town Committee Regular Monthly Meeting

-All registered Democrats from the town of Sherman are invited to attend our monthly meetings.
+Caucus to nominate and elect the slate of candidates for the upcoming municipal elections.
+All registered Democrats from the town of Sherman are welcome and encouraged to attend our monthly meetings.

 Sherman is lucky to be represented by two Democratic senators and a Democratic representative in Congress–but don’t think that your phone calls in support of their votes and actions do not matter.
 Senator Chris Murphy, speaking recently at a campaign-training event, made it clear that tallying up those supportive calls from his constituents helps him maintain a strong case for his positions.
 Sherman’s state-level representatives are both Republicans.